derekgch/mod5-frontend/README.md

 # Play&Learn
-The Play&Learn is a full stack single page web app that allows users to
+The Play&Learn is a full stack single page web app that allows users to play math game , word game and real time multiplayer mode to verse each other based on the math question given.

 # Motivation